ConAltDelete/ConAltDelete/README.md

 ## Wow, amazing!
 How do I contact you?

-You can contact me via email:
+You can contact me via:

 - 📧: ruff.start98@gmail.com
 - 🐘: https://mastodon.social/@Subway_rat